 What is Cognitive Behavioral Therapy?

-Cognitive Behavioral Therapy (CBT) is a type of therapy that’s used to treat many mental health problems.
+Cognitive Behavioral Therapy (CBT) is a type of therapy used to treat many mental health problems.
 CBT examines how a client’s habitual thoughts, perceptions, and beliefs affect their moods and behaviors.
 It also examines their ability to adapt to life’s challenges.

 How Does CBT Work?